-Next, take a sharp utility knife or razor blade and cut the shape out of the cardboard.
-I would recommend an adult doing this step.
+Take a sharp utility knife or razor blade and cut the shape out of the cardboard.

 Cover the rest of the flips flops by adding more strips of gorilla tape.

-To really bling up the monofin, add some sparkle by gluing on some rhinestones.
+To really bling up the monofin, they added some sparkle by gluing on some plastic rhinestones.

-When The Little Mermaid was over it was time to play with the monofins, and of course take lots of pictures.
+Now it is time to play with the monofins, and of course, take lots of pictures.

 They all turned out so cute and they each did a fabulous job!